 Some traders have huge unrealised losses in their trades and managed to turn them around in the last moment.
 Since we want to know how much losses they are risking, account equity paints a more realistic picture.

-What are volatility of returns?
+What is volatility of returns?

-Here are referring to how volatile your performance is, as opposed to how volatile the market is.
+It refers to how volatile your performance is, as opposed to how volatile the market is.

 Volatility of returns can be measured using standard deviation of your returns.